eToro vs Trading 212 (2026):

 EU retail investors cannot buy US-domiciled ETFs (SPY, VTI, QQQ) due to PRIIPs/KID regulations.
 Both brokers offer UCITS equivalents — same underlying index, compliant wrapper.

 Covers all major UCITS indices: MSCI World, S&P 500, emerging markets, factor ETFs.
 Includes iShares CSPX, VWCE, IWDA.
 Narrower range than T212 on niche and thematic ETFs.
-Functional search but no deep screener.
+The search is functional but there’s no deep ETF screener.
+For a 1–3 ETF passive portfolio, the range is sufficient.

 Broader range covering sector, thematic, bond, and multi-asset ETFs.
 All major passive ETFs present — CSPX, VWCE, IWDA, EUNL, CNDX.
-Bid/ask spreads visible before order placement.
-Check liquidity on smaller funds before buying.
+Bid/ask spreads are visible before order placement.
+Worth checking liquidity on smaller thematic funds before buying.
+The wider catalogue matters most if you want bond tilts or sector exposures beyond broad market.

 Copy trading vs AutoInvest: two different philosophies